Viele Personen unterhalten sich in einer belebten Buchhandlung mit hohen Bücherregalen und heller Deckenlampe.

 Urs

-Urs has great passions — in addition to reading, of course — the gauges of model railroads, aircraft engines, the maximum risk diversification in investment funds in general and, very specifically, the influence of Bitcoin on dietary behavior.
-Although he then freely admits that he knows a bit about many things, but he is not at all familiar with model railroad tracks, aircraft engines, the maximum risk diversification in investment funds and, particularly precarious, the influence of Bitcoin on dietary behavior.
+Urs’ great passions—besides reading, of course—are model train track gauges, aircraft propulsion systems, risk diversification in investment funds in general, and, quite specifically, the influence of Bitcoin on eating habits.
+That said, he freely admits that while he knows a little about many things, he knows absolutely nothing about model train track gauges, aircraft propulsion systems, risk diversification in investment funds, and—this is particularly precarious—the influence of Bitcoin on eating habits.

 Thomas

-Since he missed the gym exam due to youthful determination (no drugs, more of a kind of permanent rapture at the beauty of the world), Thomas then did a KV apprenticeship at Bank Leu Reisen.
-And that's obviously not that bad: In his third year of apprenticeship, he was entrusted with the Crete department; as far as he can remember, both overbookings and sales losses were within tolerable limits.
-He later completed the school leaving examination at the Cantonal Matura School for Adults (KME).
-This was followed by the years of study (law, German studies, history, film studies, social and economic history), most of which has been more or less incomplete to date.
+Since he failed his high school exams due to youthful absent-mindedness (no drugs, more like a kind of constant rapture at the beauty of the world), Thomas ended up doing an apprenticeship at Bank Leu Reisen.
+And apparently that wasn’t such a bad thing: in his third year of the apprenticeship, he was entrusted with the Crete department; as far as he can recall, both overbookings and revenue losses remained within tolerable limits.
+He later made up for his high school diploma at the Kantonale Maturitätsschule für Erwachsene KME (Cantonal Maturity School for Adults).
+This was followed by his university years (law, German studies, history, film studies, social and economic history); most of which remains more or less unfinished to this day.

-During KME and also during studies, part-time jobs at Orell Füssli Pelikanstraße (later: Kramhof).
-Highlight: June 14, 1991, when all OF booksellers went on strike and we men — three to four booksellers plus a few students — tried to keep the three-story shop running.
-There is also a Tages-Anzeiger night seller at Zurich HB.
-Similar to Picasso, who famously went through a blue period, Thomas also went through a monothematic creative period.
-Not in art, however, but in journalism, and unlike with the Spanish painter (sorry: master painter), it lasted not three but over 20 years.
-Specifically, he worked as a secretary, service editor, freelance journalist, columnist and as a Zurich, sports and cultural/society editor for the “Tagi”; before, after and in between, he worked temporarily for other newspapers or magazines.
-At the end of this period, he finally returned to the old (and slightly rusty) love of “bookshop”.
-In addition to working at Never Stop Reading, he does city and museum tours and Zurich quiz evenings and writes an article now and then.
+During KME and also while studying: part-time jobs at Orell Füssli Pelikanstrasse (later: Kramhof).
+Highlight: June 14, 1991, when all female Orell Füssli booksellers went on strike and we men — three or four booksellers plus a few students — tried to keep the three-story store running.
+He also worked as night vendor for the Tages-Anzeiger at Zurich’s main station.
+Much like Picasso, who famously went through a “blue period,” Thomas also went through a monothematic creative phase.
+However, not in art, but in journalism, and unlike the Spanish artist, it didn’t last three years, but over 20.
+To be more precise: he worked as a secretary, staff editor, freelance journalist, columnist, and as the editor of sports, local news, and culture/society for the Tages-Anzeiger; before, after, and in between, he also worked temporarily for other newspapers or magazines.
+At the end of this period, he finally returned to his old (and slightly rusty) love, the book trade.
+In addition to his work at Never Stop Reading, he leads city and museum tours, hosts Zurich quiz nights, and writes an article every now and then.

-“Jolifanta Bambla o Falli Bambla//Grand Mpfa Habla Horem //Egiga Goramen//Higo Bloiko Russula Huju”.
+“jolifanta bambla o falli bambla // grossiga mpfa habla horem //egiga goramen // higo bloiko russula huju.”
 Yes, Thomas is passionate about Dadaist sound poetry.
-Just like the LFC, the ice-cold Rivella red on ambitious hiking trips, the “oven hole” and so much in Vienna, Monty Python, “Blow Up”, “Zabriskie Point” as well as Italian silent films, St. Pauli (as a district and as a club with attitude), first movements in general and also almost all movements of Pynchon, DJ playing, insatiable curiosity, Nostalesch's theatre, stories from Zurich and unfortunately much more for which a lifetime will never be enough.
+Just as much as he loves the LFC, ice-cold red Rivella on ambitious hiking trips, the “Ofenloch” and quite a few other spots in Vienna, Monty Python, “Blow Up,” “Zabriskie Point,” as well as Italian silent films, St. Pauli (both the neighborhood and the club with attitude), first sentences in general and almost all of Pynchon’s sentences, DJing, insatiable curiosity, Pollesch’s theater, nostalgic Zurich stories, and, unfortunately, much more that a lifetime will never be enough for.

-His favorite place in the shop is the natural table by the sofa, where he finds peace even in the hustle and bustle.
-His second favorite food (seasonal) is “Mara des Bois” strawberries or Uva americana.
-Musically, he likes the same thing as Urs, minus the whining American songwriters, plus previous Italian summer hits, trip hop, jungle and drum'n'bass, surf sounds, minimalistic techno stuff.
-Oh yes, and the book where he thinks “I would have loved to write that myself!” , he has read many times — but unfortunately he hasn't written it himself yet.
+His favorite spot in the store is the "nature"-table by the sofa; that’s where he finds peace even in the midst of the biggest hustle and bustle.
+Fittingly, his second-favorite food (seasonal) is “Mara des bois” strawberries or Uva americana.
+Musically, he’s into the same stuff as Urs, minus the whiny American songwriters, plus older Italian summer hits, trip hop, jungle, and drum ’n’ bass, surf sounds, and minimalist techno stuff.
+Oh, and the book that makes him think, “I wish I’d written that myself!”—he’s read it many times, but unfortunately hasn’t written it himself yet.

 Maurin

-Probably inspired by famous chemists such as Marie Curie (radioactivity), Antoine Lavoisier (oxidation), Dmitri Mendeleyev (periodic table) and Otto Hahn (nuclear fission), who all started out in the laboratory, Maurin completed solid basic training as a chemical laboratory assistant.
-He then completed his Matura on the second path of education.
-Although many were convinced that this solid additional education was the logical next step on the long road to the Nobel Prize in Chemistry, Maurin chose to study geography and philosophy (and thus selflessly in exchange for prize money and to save the world, chapeau!)
+Probably inspired by famous chemists such as Marie Curie (radioactivity), Antoine Lavoisier (oxidation), Dmitri Mendeleyev (periodic table) and Otto Hahn (nuclear fission)—all of whom also started out in the lab—Maurin completed a solid foundational training program as a chemical laboratory technician.
+He then went on to earn his high school diploma through adult education.
+Although many were convinced that this solid additional training was the logical next step on the long road to the Nobel Prize in Chemistry, Maurin decided to study geography and philosophy (and thus selflessly chose to forgo the prize money in favor of saving the world—chapeau!).

-Maurin used to finance his living and studies primarily through jobs in the catering industry, including working at the legendary restaurant “Schiwago”, which closed in December 2025.
-He now works as a care assistant at the Hardau school... and of course at Never Stop Reading.
-In doing so, he can combine the useful with the pleasant, namely contribute his expertise, post the Insta news, satisfy his (immense) coffee needs and further expand his proud collection of architecture, art and photo books.
+Maurin used to finance his living and his studies mainly through jobs in restaurants; among other places, he worked at the legendary restaurant Schiwago, which closed in December 2025.
+He now works as a teaching assistant at Hardau School… and, of course, at Never Stop Reading.
+This allows him to combine business with pleasure: he gets to contribute his expertise, post updates on Instagram, satisfy his (immense) need for coffee, and continue expanding his impressive collection of architecture, art, and photography books.

-Play soccer, watch soccer, collect soccer jerseys: Maurin's passion #1!
-That is why he would immodestly award himself the title of “soccer expert” if anyone asked about it — and explicitly not just during a euro or a World Cup, but year in, year out.
-Watch movies and go to the cinema: Maurin's passion #2!
-(However, it is not yet enough for him to become a self-proclaimed expert).
-He describes Never Stop Reading as “one of my favorite places in the city,” and within this favorite place he stands — no big surprise, see above — preferably near the espresso machine.
+Play soccer, watch soccer, collect soccer jerseys: Maurin's Passion #1!
+That’s why, if anyone were to ask, he’d unashamedly call himself a “soccer expert”—and not just during the Euros or the World Cup, but year in and year out.
+Watch movies and go to the cinema: Maurin's Passion #2!
+(He doesn’t quite consider himself a self-proclaimed expert in this area, though).
+He describes Never Stop Reading as “one of my favorite places in the city,” and within this favorite spot—no big surprise, see above—he prefers to stand near the espresso machine.

-It's not a bookstore you come to looking for something.
-This is where you come to find something.
+This isn't the kind of bookstore where you come looking for something.
+You come here to find something.

 Remarkable remark from a customer during the 2023 Christmas season.